 Wrongful Death

-A cause of action for wrongful death accrues on the date of death and must be filed within two years of that date.
+A cause of action for wrongful death accrues on the date of the discovery of the death and must be filed within two years of that date.
+However, the statute does not run so long as the person against whom the action accrues has no contacts in the state for jurisdictional purposes.

 Personal Injury Actions

-These actions must be brought within three years of the date that the injury occurred.
+These actions must be brought within three years of the date that the injury is discovered.

 Personal Injury Actions Based on Skiing Accidents